saifbashar/js-calculator/README.md

-# js-calculator

-<h1>A Calculator App built with HTML, CSS, and JavaScript which also has a dark mode.</h1>
+# A Calculator App built with HTML, CSS, and JavaScript which also has a dark mode.

 A Calculator App with dark mode.
 Built using HTML, CSS and JavaScript.
 Feel free to check out the code and don't forget to star the repo.⭐